Isaiah 53 – The Atoning Suffering and Victory of the Messiah

 c.
 He shall grow up before Him as a tender plant: Jesus did grow up, as He increased in wisdom and stature, and in favor with God and men (Luke 2:52).
 But all the while, He was as a tender plant – of seeming weakness and insignificance, not like a mighty tree.

 i.
-A tender plant is weak and vulnerable – unless it is before Him, that is, before the LORD God.
-In God’s presence, that what seems to be weak is strong.
+A tender plant is weak and vulnerable – unless it is before Him, that is, before the Lord God.
+In God’s presence, that which seems to be weak is strong.
 If the plant is before Him, it doesn’t even matter that the ground is dry.
 God will sustain it with His presence.

 f.
 He is despised and rejected by men, a Man of sorrows and acquainted with grief: Jesus was not a “life of the party” man.
 It would be wrong to think of Him as perpetually sad and morose; indeed, He certainly showed great joy (such as in Luke 10:21).
 Yet He knew sorrow and grief so intimately that He could be called a Man of sorrows.
 This, among other reasons, made Him despised and rejected by men.